-4. An employee shall be entitled to public holidays observed under the Public Holidays Law (2007 Revision) on full pay (or in the case of part-time employees and wage workers), the basic wage he would have received if he had normally worked on that day.
+4. An employee shall be entitled to public holidays observed under the Public Holidays Act (2007 Revision) on full pay (or in the case of part-time employees and wage workers), the basic wage that employee would have received if that employee had normally worked on that day.